 - Transformers Prime: Megatron trades in his cannon/sword arm for an arm harvested from the corpse of a Prime, so he can wield artifacts of the Thirteen Primes.

-- In Bump In The Night, a doll named Molly goes crazy and starts replacing all of her limbs with more powerful appliances, threatening to replace her head with Mr. Bumpy's.
+- The Bump in the Night episode "Farewell, Two Arms" has Molly replacing all of her limbs with more powerful appliances, threatening to replace her head with Mr. Bumpy's.

 - Some species of nudibranch can assimilate the intact stinging cells (nematocysts) of the siphonophores they eat.
 The stinging cells remain fully functional.